-Hold your C30-7 gently, and with much love, care, and attention.
+Hold your F40PHM-2 gently, and with much love, care, and attention.
 Your model has numerous delicate parts, especially on the roof and underframe.
-If you want to back date it to be the quality of a model produced in the 1970s, then rip all the parts off and handle it while wearing Bauer 15" hockey gloves.
+If you want to back date it to be the quality of a model produced in the 1970s, then rip all the parts off and pick it up wearing a baseball glove...on both hands.
 We're assuming you don't want to do that, so the model should be picked up carefully.
-It is best to pick it up with your fingers along the bottom edge of the C30-7 fuel tank (but avoid the stanchions and piping!).
+It is best to pick it up with your fingers along the bottom edge of the F40PHM-2 fuel tank (but for the love of Pete, avoid the air tank piping!).
 That way you won't leave greasy fingerprints on the sides and you also won't stress any of the delicate parts.
 Always make sure your hands are free of shmutz before touching your engine, otherwise you'll shmutz up your loco.
 Hey - if your hands have enough oil on them that could be realistic weathering.

-If you are taking your C30-7 to the club all the time and regularly handling it, stuff will likely break off.
+If you are taking your F4OPHM-2 to the club all the time and regularly handling it, stuff will likely break off.
 Sorry.
 The little bits are made of plastic and metal and attached with glue, which is all a bit fragile.
 We wanted to make the small parts out of unobtainium and use Steady-State Micro Welding to install them.
 Unfortunately, with the current global supply crisis, unobtainium has become unobtainable.

-We suggest wrapping your C30-7 in a plastic bag before placing it in the packaging or in your loco holder so you can catch bits that fall off.
-White glue is the recommended adhesive for reattaching the bits, although you are welcome to use CA but only if you are very careful or very brave.
+We suggest wrapping your F40PHM-2 in a plastic bag before placing it in the packaging or in your loco holder so you can catch bits that fall off.
+White glue is the recommended adhesive for reattaching the bits, although you are welcome to use CA but only if you are very careful - or very brave.
 Remember to apply the CA to just the part and not the model (don't ask us how we know this).